51DR4/AAI/README.md

 # ArchitectAI
 ### Overview
-ArchitectAI (AAI) is an Android Application for Exploring Software Architecture Sketches with LLMs.
-Our app leverages the power of the Large Language Model Gemini to analyze software architectures.
+ArchitectAI leverages the power of the Large Language Model Gemini to analyze software architectures.
 By sending parallel requests to the LLM and storing the results in a database, it optimizes response speed and efficiency.
 The user-friendly interface provides multiple features that allow users to capture, upload, and analyze images or text transcriptions of software architectures.

 ## Features

   **Home Page**:

-  Dark Mode
+  - *Dark Mode*
-  Help Button: Access a guide to using the app.
+  - *Help Button*: Access a guide to using the app.
-  History: Save analysis results for future reference.
+  - *History*: Save analysis results for future reference.

   **Main Functionalities**:

-  Capture Image: Use the CameraX feature to capture high-quality images of software architectures.
+  - *Capture Image*: Use the CameraX feature to capture high-quality images of software architectures.
-  Upload Image: Upload an image from your device.
+  - *Upload Image*: Upload an image from your device.
-  Upload Text Description / Audio Transcription: Submit a text-based input of a software architecture for analysis.
+  - *Upload Text Description / Audio Transcription*: Submit a text-based input of a software architecture for analysis.

   **Image Handling in camera and preview page**:

-  Zoom: users can zoom while taking a picture to avoid impractical parts.
+  - *Zoom*: users can zoom while taking a picture to avoid impractical parts.
-  Edit: After capturing or uploading an image, users can crop the image and edit it.
+  - *Edit*: After capturing or uploading an image, users can crop the image and edit it.
-  Swipe Page: swipe the page to add additional textual information about the architecture before submitting.
+  - *Additional Context*: swipe the page to add additional textual information about the architecture before submitting.

   **Analysis Feature page**:

-  Request Validation: Ensures the submission is a valid software architecture.
+  - *Request Validation*: Ensures the submission is a valid software architecture.
-  LLM Analysis: Submits the image and additional information to LLM Gemini for analysis, displaying the result in a formatted HTML view.
+  - *LLM Analysis*: Submits the image and additional information to LLM Gemini for analysis, displaying the result in a formatted HTML view.
-  Output Customization: Choose from various outputs like Component Diagram or State Diagram, and view the architecture visualized using PlantUML/C4 format.
+  - *Output Customization*: Choose from various outputs like Component Diagram or State Diagram, and view the architecture visualized using PlantUML/C4 format.
-  Code Access: View and copy the PlantUML code for the generated diagrams.
+  - *Code Access*: View and copy the PlantUML code for the generated diagrams.
-  Enhanced Architecture: Option to get an improved version of the architecture based on user-defined filters such as energy efficiency, sustainability, security, and maintainability.
+  - *Enhanced Architecture*: Option to get an improved version of the architecture based on user-defined filters such as energy efficiency, sustainability, security, and maintainability.
-  History: Allow the user to choose whether to save the result or discard it.
+  - *History*: Allow the user to choose whether to save the result or discard it.

   **Additional Features**:

-  Summary Button: Summarizes long text to improve readability.
+  - *Summary Button*: Summarizes long text to improve readability.
-  Help Section: A detailed guide with an explanatory video on how to use the application.
+  - *Help Section*: A detailed guide with an explanatory video on how to use the application.
-  Sharing and Saving: Export results as PDFs or save images for future use.
+  - *Sharing and Saving*: Export results as PDFs or save images for future use.

 ## Installation
 1. **Download the Source Code**